98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ]
 ```

-## Example: Adding a main and a dependant property
+## Example: Adding a main and a dependent property

-In this example, the configuration structure has a main and a dependant property.
+In this example, the configuration structure has a main and a dependent property.
 The property 'street' must be a string, and the property 'city' must be a string.
 If the 'street' is present, the 'city' must also be specified.
 ```GDScript
 func validate_json_file(json_file : String) -> JSONConfigFile:
     # Create a JSON configuration file